Émile Henry (anarchist): Trial

 After his arrest, Henry was transferred to the Conciergerie, placed in the same cell that Ravachol had occupied before his trial, which greatly pleased him.
 His mother, visited by the police, insisted that it was impossible for her son to have committed the attack.
 Gauthey was also arrested in case she needed to testify, as the police had found a lock of her hair on Henry at the time of his arrest.

 Henry’s attack took both anarchists and French society as a whole by surprise.
 The completely indiscriminate nature of the bombing was particularly shocking.
 In anarchist circles, such an indiscriminate attack was met with considerable distance.
 Most anarchists rejected this act, as it did not target a specific figure of power or the bourgeoisie.
 Le Révolté, led by Jean Grave, immediately denounced Henry, writing:

+Let this be clearly understood: every time an explosion does not target authority, wealth, or capitalist exploitation, one can safely attribute it to those who have an interest in discrediting us.
+We know exactly what kind of scoundrels we are talking about.